 The primary reason people join together in a credit union is to save regularly.
 Their savings when combined with those of the other members create a fund of savings from which members can borrow whenever they have a need.
 To reflect the co-operative nature of the credit union these savings are called shares.

 Savings are essential for the effective functioning of the credit union.
 Saving money is not easy, but the credit union encourages you to develop a habit of saving small sums on a regular basis.
 Once you develop this routine, saving becomes a relatively painless experience.
-It is surprising how quickly regular small sums build to a sizeable nest egg.
+It is surprising how quickly regular small sums build to a sizeable nest egg, and every year a small dividend is added to your savings (usually around 1 – 1.5%).

 Most members have experienced the satisfaction and sense of well being at having sufficient credit union savings built up when an unexpected need of one kind or another crops up.